Cluyverth/nightfall-pines/README.md

 ## Contribution

-If you find any issues or have suggestions, feel free to open an issue on the GitHub repository.
+Contributions are always welcome, regardless of the programming language you want to add.
+Just create a Pull Request!
+If you encounter any issues or have suggestions, feel free to open an issue on our GitHub repository.

 ## License